 top of page

 Darren Roy's primary passion and calling is to promote the 'priceless privilege' of knowing Christ Jesus the Lord.
-This isn't about simply studying Christ intellectually or academically, but truly knowing Him in relationship; including walking in the Spirit and following Him daily.
-Darren is an ordained minister with Servants of the Lord Ministries, whose commission is to find people with a heart after God and then to help them with practical teaching that works.
+This isn't about simply studying Christ intellectually or academically, but truly knowing Him in relationship.
+It involves discovering His love, walking in the Spirit, and growing daily.

 In the UK, Darren is accredited by Churches in Communities International, an accountability body that promotes good-standing within the Free Churches Group.
 In his travels throughout the world, Darren has worked with believers across the denominational spectrum and continues to do so, aiming himself to be a servant of the Lord Jesus Christ.
 This has led to a discipleship network where saints are equipped to first know Jesus and then to serve.